kohler/peteramati/doc/psetsjson.md

     increasing `position`, and second by the order they appear in `psets.json`.
 Negative `position` entries appear first.

-* `landmark`: string, like "FILENAME:LINE"
+* `landmark`: string, like "FILENAME:LINE" or "FILENAME:LINE1:LINE:LINE2"

     If set, then in diff display, a text box for grade entry will be placed underneath line FILENAME:LINE from the handout code.

-* `landmark_range`: string, like "FILENAME:LINE1-LINE2"

-    If set, then provide a link to grade all submissions for this entry on a single page.

 ### More problem set components